DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

         return new ModuleUpdater[] { new DatabaseUpdate.Updater(objectSpace, versionFromDB),predefinedReportsUpdater };
     }
    ```
-See the [Create a Report in Visual Studio](https://docs.devexpress.com/XtraReports/14989/get-started-with-devexpress-reporting/create-a-report-in-visual-studio#add-a-new-report) documentation topic for more information on creating and editing reports.
+For more information on report generation, refer to the following DevExpress help topic: [Create a Report in Visual Studio](https://docs.devexpress.com/XtraReports/14989/get-started-with-devexpress-reporting/create-a-report-in-visual-studio#add-a-new-report).

-For more information on using predefined static reports in XAF, see the following article: [Create Predefined Static Reports](https://docs.devexpress.com/eXpressAppFramework/113645/shape-export-print-data/reports/create-predefined-static-reports).
+For more information on the use of predefined static reports in XAF, refer to the following DevExpress help topic: [Create Predefined Static Reports](https://docs.devexpress.com/eXpressAppFramework/113645/shape-export-print-data/reports/create-predefined-static-reports).

 > Watch video: [Preview Reports as PDF in .NET MAUI Apps using Backend Web API service Endpoints with EF Core](https://www.youtube.com/watch?v=bn4iF5Gc9XY)